TmNguyen12/python_algos/notes_learning_python.md

 * you can do i in str or i in dict to see if an item is in a list or dictionary
 * dictionary = hash map or JS object
 * list = array
+* any quotes inside of an outside quotes do not need to be escaped if different quote length (single for double quotes)
+* If you can print it, or assign it to a variable, it’s an expression.
+If you can’t, it’s a statement.
+* Keyword arguments are often used for optional parameters
+*